johnluo1/threads_using_conditional_var/README.md

 Simple multiple thread producer/consumer in python
 - To run: python main.py

-- producer an an item at most one per second.
+- Producer produces an item at most one per second.
 Consumer consumes as fast as possible
-- using conditonal variable.
+- Using conditonal variable.
 You cannot check lock status.
-Also you can only notify() while holding the lock -- acquire(), release(), notify() or notify\_all()
+Also you can only notify() while holding the lock
+- acquire(), release(), notify() or notify\_all()